trentwiles/hello-httpd/README.md

 If your project isn't loading or working, try these things:

-- Check your logs for errors
+- Check your logs for errors.

-Open the terminal and type `cd .apache2/log && tail -f error.log`
+- Open the terminal and type `cd .apache2/log && tail -f error.log`.

-Click "Tools", then click Logs
+- Click `Tools`, then click `Logs`.

 Still need help?
 Ask on the [Glitch Support Forum](https://support.glitch.com)